-Viral epidemics affect many aspects of life even the apartment living, including our standards and way of living.
+Viral epidemics affect many aspects of life even apartment living, including our standards and way of living.
 There are many ways to pass viruses from one person to another.
 The most direct method of transmission involves inhaling droplets in the air that are produced when a sick person sneezes or coughs.

 But there are other ways of passing on germs.
 Viruses can stay on a surface for hours, even a day or more on plastic and metal items such as railings, cups, and restaurant tables, among others.
 So this can be a problem when you live in an area where there are a lot of people.

-Apartment living, for instance, can be ideal havens for viruses.
+Apartment living, for instance, can be an ideal haven for viruses.
 Each resident can just as easily be a depository for germs and bacteria, and pass it onto others when they pass through the mailroom, press the elevators or hold a doorknob.
 What can you do to stay safe and healthy?

 Listen as experts on property management in Dubai share their tips on how to protect yourself.
 Practice these tips, whether you are under quarantine or need to go out every once in a while.